NetApp/trident/docs/dag/kubernetes/backup_disaster_recovery.rst

 5. Re-deploy the application deployments with the newly created PVCs.

-SolidFire snapshots
+ElementOS snapshots
 ===================

-Backup data on a SolidFire Volume by setting a snapshot schedule to a SolidFire volume, ensuring the snapshots are taken at the required intervals.
+Backup data on an Element volume by setting a snapshot schedule for the volume, ensuring the snapshots are taken at the required intervals.
 Currently, it is not possible to set a snapshot schedule to a volume through the ``solidfire-san`` driver.
 Set it using the Element OS Web UI or Element OS APIs.

 In the event of data corruption, we can choose a particular snapshot and rollback the volume to the snapshot manually using the Element OS Web UI or Element OS APIs.
 This reverts any changes made to the volume since the snapshot was created.